 There are overuse or stress fractures, as well.
 When muscles endure repeated motion, they tire, putting more stress on the bone.
 This additional pressure eventually causes a crack to form on the surface of the bone.
 If that's left untreated, the crack may deepen until the piece snaps in two or shatters.

 That will depend on the location, severity, and type of fracture.
-One of the orthopedic specialists at Methodist Physician Group Orthopedic and Spine Center will examine the injury to make that determination.
+One of the orthopedic specialists at The Methodist Physician Group Specialists will examine the injury to make that determination.
 Some possible care practices include:

 Fixation means a surgical procedure that attaches the pieces of bone together using screws or metal plates to maintain the alignment and allow for proper healing.